You might have just started a brand new clinical role and be stuck with a niggling feeling of “should I go back to my old job?”

-Well, you’re not alone – of the 668 people the CK Group polled via LinkedIn – 74% said they would consider returning to a previous employer.
+Well, you are not alone – of the 668 people that CK Group polled via LinkedIn on whether they would consider returning to a previous employer – 74% said they would consider the prospect.

-From our experience, when considering whether or not to return to a previous employer, candidates should think about the following before they make their final decision:
+From our experience, when considering whether or not to return to a previous employer, there are several things to think about.

 The job – does it offer real career development opportunities?